MX23RW : Saturday, May 10 09:46:09| >> :120:61094:61094:

 However, Axel Disasi is available to return to the matchday squad after the Chelsea loanee was cup-tied last weekend.
 The defender is set to battle with Matty Cash for a start at right-back as Tyrone Mings and Pau Torres compete for a place at centre-back alongside Ezri Konsa.

-Jacob Ramsey could be recalled to start on the left side of midfield, but Emery may be tempted to stick with John McGinn, who is poised to make his 200th PL appearance, while Ollie Watkins will lead the line in Rashford's absence and will be looking to add to the 15 PL goals he has already scored this season, nine of which have been netted at Villa Park.
+Jacob Ramsey could be recalled to start on the left side of midfield, but Emery may be tempted to stick with John McGinn, who is poised to make his 200th PL appearance, while Ollie Watkins will lead the line in Rashford's absence and will be looking to add to the 15 PL goals that he has already scored this season, nine of which have been netted at Villa Park.

 As for Fulham, Rodrigo Muniz (muscle) and Reiss Nelson (thigh) remain sidelined, but Silva has confirmed that Antonee Robinson is available for selection after missing the win at Southampton with a knee injury.